jbaudanza/project-packets/hello_world_again/hello_world_again.md

 ## Getting Started

-By now you should have already downloaded Chrome and gotten set up with a text editor (If not, see the "Hello World" packet).
-Create a new folder (call it whatever you want) for this packet, and as before copy each of the files below into that folder.
+By now you should have already downloaded Chrome and gotten set up with a text editor (If not, see the "Hello World" project).
+Create a new folder (call it whatever you want) for this project, and as before copy each of the files below into that folder.

 ## Source Files